toptal/granite-form/README.md

 => #<Panda ids: [42, 33]>
 ```

-Default and enum modifiers are applied to every value, normalizer will be applied to the whole array.
+Default and enum modifiers are applied on each value, normalizers are applied on the array.

 #### Dictionary

-Dictionary field is a hash of specified type values with string keys:
+A dictionary field is a hash of specified type values with string keys:

 ```ruby
 class Foo